yereverluvinunclebert/TwinSimplePSD/README.md

 # TwinSimplePSD
 A direct Replacement for RichClient's Simple PSD Parser for VB6 and TwinBasic.
-A clean-room, source-compatible reimplementation of RC6.cSimplePSD works with RC5 and 6, replacing the SimplePSD parser.
+A clean-room, source-compatible reimplementation of RC6.cSimplePSD works with RC5 and 6, replacing Olaf's SimplePSD parser.
+Will compile to 32bit or 64bit with TwinBasic.

 **Author**

 ChatGPT at JBPro's insistence.
+Inspired by Olaf Schmidt's closed source SimplePSD parser in RC6.

 **Intent:**